 Every day, everywhere in the hospital, volunteers add to the caring environment at Northwest Hospital, helping patients and their families at a stressful and sometimes frightening time in their lives.
 By volunteering your time, you help give back to your community and make Northwest Hospital a friendlier, more welcoming place to everyone who steps foot on our campus.

 People of all ages (15 years or older) are encouraged to volunteer at Northwest Hospital & Medical Center.
-We ask that volunteers be willing to work 3-4 hours per week for at least three months.
+We ask that volunteers be willing to work 3-4 hours per week for a minimum of four months.
 While most volunteers work Monday – Friday between 8 am and 5 pm, some volunteers choose to work evenings and sometimes weekends.

 Volunteering at Northwest Hospital & Medical Center requires a good match between a person’s interests and talents and the work available to volunteers at the hospital.
 While a match is usually a simple process, occasionally it is not possible.
 The interview helps the prospective volunteer learn about specific volunteer opportunities available at Northwest Hospital.

 All new volunteers must attend a volunteer orientation.
 This will help familiarize new volunteers with the policies and procedures that govern volunteers at Northwest Hospital & Medical Center.
 In addition, volunteers receive specialized training within their specific departments.
 Volunteers also receive ongoing support from other staff members.

 More than 150 active volunteers of all ages perform a wide variety of tasks at the hospital.
 For example, volunteers work in the hospital's gift shop, bring the library cart to patients' rooms, escort discharged patients and provide information and comfort to families of surgery or inpatients.
 In fact, volunteers can be found in more than 25 hospital departments.